alemdaroglu/route-planner-full-stack/README.md

 ## Tests:
 ### Backend:
-- Tests are skipped during builds due to avoid nested containerization
+- Tests are not executed during the Docker build process to avoid nested containerization.
+- You can manually run the tests by executing ./mvnw test in the /backend directory.
-- It should be configured as another step in CI/CD pipelines
+- Unit tests should be configured as prerequisite step before the actual build in CI/CD pipelines.

-- You can execute "./mvnw test" in the "/backend" directory to manually run the unit tests
+## Concessions:
+- For the purpose of a quick start and as a proof of concept, plain-text passwords and keys are used in the .env and application.properties files.
+This is not secure and should be addressed immediately in any production-level application derived from this project.